 University of Lynchburg has met a second $250,000 challenge grant issued last Veterans Day by Dr. John D. Bower, a 1957 graduate whose gifts and challenges have raised $1.25 million for veteran scholarships and services at LC.

 After a moving Veterans Day service on Monday, Dr. Bower (at right in photo) presented his matching check to President Kenneth Garren.
 “I am deeply indebted to University of Lynchburg,” Dr. Bower said.

 Under the endowed fund established by Dr. Bower, two-thirds of the annual income goes toward the Dr. John D. Bower Veterans Scholarship, which provides support to eligible veteran students with a 3.0 GPA or higher, with first preference to those pursuing degrees in science at LC.

 The remaining third of the annual income will go toward the Dr. John D. Bower Veterans Advocacy Center and Lounge to be located in the expanded student center scheduled to open in fall 2014.
 Dr. Bower has given an additional $200,000 to name the veterans center.

 A dedicated team of “flag bearer volunteers,” composed primarily of LC alumni veterans, helped lead the effort to match Dr. Bower’s challenge grants.

-Dr. Bower, a Bedford, Va. native and retired physician renowned for his pioneering work with kidney disease and dialysis, served for four years in the U.S. Navy during the Korean War before attending Lynchburg College.
+Dr. Bower, a Bedford, Va. native and retired physician renowned for his pioneering work with kidney disease and dialysis, served for four years in the U.S. Navy during the Korean War before attending University of Lynchburg.
 He completed his bachelor’s degree in only two and a half years, graduating in 1957.